-An Area Plan is a cross licence/ cross Hub collaborative framework to maximise economic recovery of oil and gas, whilst supporting the drive to net zero carbon by 2050, in a particular geographical area of the UKCS, based on the analysis of evidence.
+An Area Plan is a cross licence/ cross Hub collaborative framework to ensure economic recovery of oil and gas, whilst supporting the drive to net zero carbon by 2050, in a particular geographical area of the UKCS, based on the analysis of evidence.

 The OGA is working closely with operators, licence holders and other interested parties to develop Area Plans across the oil and gas life cycle.
-These integrate exploration, development, production, and decommissioning to ensure operations maximise economic recovery with the optimum use of infrastructure to extend asset life.
+These integrate exploration, development, production, and decommissioning to ensure operations ensure economic recovery with the optimum use of infrastructure to extend asset life.

 Area Plans, like industry, are evolving, with scopes of work now incorporating energy integration and net zero considerations; all in support of industry meeting the UK Government’s target of net zero by 2050.